 The Fund is supported by Access – The Foundation for Social Investment through the Growth Fund programme, with finance being provided by its partners, The National Lottery Community Fund and Big Society Capital.
 Browse the fund portfolio.

 As a dedicated arts and culture investor, we believe the sector plays an essential role in our everyday lives, in the forging and understanding of our identity, and in growing the UK’s economy.
 We also recognise the power of arts and culture to engage the most marginalised and vulnerable communities and help tackle deeply entrenched social problems.
 This is why we set up a fund to support the financial resilience and impact capacity of arts and cultural organisations working with the people and communities in greatest need.

 Alongside this, In March 2018 we published a report examining the landscape for repayable finance among arts and culture enterprises, which pointed to an unmet demand for small-scale investment.
 The findings suggested that 41 per cent of organisations considering taking out repayable finance in the next five years would take out less than £150,000.
 We want to provide affordable repayable finance that meets the needs of organisations in the arts and culture sector, so we took these findings on board when setting up the Cultural Impact Development Fund.

-If you are an arts or cultural organisation interested in exploring social impact investment or taking on repayable finance to develop a new venture, grow an existing strand of work or invest in your asset base, please visit our website, contact us at: [email protected], sign up to the Arts & Culture Finance newsletter, or follow us on Twitter.
+If you are an arts or cultural organisation interested in taking on repayable finance, please visit our website, contact us at [email protected], sign up to the Arts & Culture Finance newsletter or follow us on Twitter.